Nikon Z7 II vs Panasonic TS7

 It is notable that the Z7 II has a hotshoe, while the TS7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the Z7 II and the TS7 are recent models that are part of the current product line-up.
 The TS7 replaced the earlier Panasonic TS6, while the Z7 II followed on from the Nikon Z7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the Z7 II and TS7 can be found, respectively, in the Nikon Z7 II Manual (free pdf) or the online Panasonic TS7 Manual.

 So how do things add up?
 Is the Nikon Z7 II better than the Panasonic TS7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.